getparthenon/parthenon-docs/docs/export/design-decisions.md

 Once using closures were not going to be used for data providing.
 An interface was needed.

 The reason it returns `iterable` is to allow you to use either an array, an object implement `Traversable`, or a generator.
 Thus providing the maximum flexibility.

+## ResponseConverter

+Originally, the idea was that each response class would contain the logic to convert to a Symfony response.
+However, this would result in a very rigid response ouput since it would be harder to change the response.

+So the approach taken was to create ResponseConverter to convert ExportResponseInterface instances to Symfony responses was made to allow the ability to have very custom responses to be extremely easy.
+This way all people need to do is create an implementation of ResponseConverterInterface and overridden the default alias.